The Eliminators: United States Wrestling Association (1993–1995)

 The Eliminators wrestled their first match together at a United States Wrestling Association house show in 1993.
 They were hired at a starting salary of $40 a week, and shared an apartment with Brendan Shanahan and James Lewis.
 After working with the USWA for a while, gaining experience as a team the two managed to negotiate a 100% pay raise.
 The team's first brush with tag-team gold came when they made it all the way to the finals of a tournament to crown new USWA Tag Team Champions but lost in the finals to Brian Christopher and Saturn's mentor "Hot Stuff" Eddie Gilbert in April 1994.
 The team kept pursuing the titles and a few weeks later on May 2, 1994, Saturn and Kronus beat Christopher and Gilbert for the titles.

 The Eliminators held the gold for about 6 weeks until they came up against PG-13 on June 13, 1994, who beat them for the titles.
 The Eliminators stuck around the USWA for the remainder of 1994 working both as a tag-team and in individual competition.

 WAR (1994-1995)

 In 1994 and 1995, Saturn and Kronus branched out and traveled to Japan to work for the Japanese promotion WAR.
 On one WAR card they tangled with wrestling legends Mil Máscaras, Bob Backlund and Jimmy Snuka.

+World Championship Wrestling (1995)

+On April 2, 1995, The Eliminators wrestled for WCW Saturday Night in Atlanta defeating Barry Houston and Kenny Kendall.

+World Wrestling Federation (1995)

+On August 17, 1995, The Eliminators wrestled in a house show for WWF in Manchester, New Hampshire defeating Smooth Operator and Tim McNeeany.